aleeeesf/aleeeesf/README.md

 # 💫 About Me:
-🔭 I’m currently working on NLP projects & Artificial Vision start-intermediate level projects<br>🌱 Learning about Data Science and Machine Learning<br>⚡ Sometimes I go out of the box and like to try different areas like web or operating systems.<br>🤝 Open to any project, contact us?
+🔭 I’m currently working on NLP projects & Artificial Vision start-intermediate level projects<br>🌱 Learning about Data Science and Machine Learning<br>⚡ Sometimes I go out of the box and like to try different areas like BackEnd Web development or Operating Systems.<br>🤝 Open to any project, contact me?

 ## 🌐 Socials: